My vision :

 with greater awareness and coherence

-Change doesn’t last through persuasion.
+Change doesn’t take root through persuasion.

 It grows through experience and exploration—